-Bishop Jack Lumanog on World Mental Health Day
+Bishop Jack Lumanog Advocates for Mental Health on World Mental Health Day

 Today is World Mental Health Day.
 I am grateful for the hope that I have in Christ and for family and friends who encourage me when I need it most.
 My mental wellness is a daily battle but thank God, I’m not alone.